MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 ##### **The story of the universe can be summarized simply:**

-In the beginning, everything used to be quite hot and dense, and for the last 13.8 billion years everything’s been expanding, cooling, and coalescing into pockets of complexity.
+In the beginning, everything used to be quite hot and dense, and for the last 13.8 billion years everything's been expanding, cooling, and coalescing into pockets of complexity.

-If you go back far enough, there were no people, no planets, no molecules, no stars…in fact, there weren’t even any elements.
+If you go back far enough, there were no people, no planets, no molecules, no stars…in fact, there weren't even any elements.

 The CMBR, or cosmic microwave background radiation, is a picture of what this looked like- when the only things that existed were giant clouds of hydrogen and helium gas.

-It’s a real picture…though it’s taken in the microwave range rather than with visible light.
+It's a real picture…though it's taken in the microwave range rather than with visible light.

 ##### A phase change of the universe